-- 1 The parts participate in the process, personally.
-In the proven impossibility to do so, they may be represented by someone else, with a power of attorney that delegates the powers of decision. - 2 The parts may be accompanied by attorneys, by other persons they trust, as long as it is agreed to between them and considered by the mediator as useful and pertinent to the Mediation process.
+1 - The parts participate in the process, personally.
+In the proven impossibility to do so, they may be represented by someone else, with a power of attorney that delegates the powers of decision.

+2 - The parties may be accompanied by attorneys, of other persons of their trust, as long as it os agreed between them and considered by the mediator as useful and pertinent to the Mediation process.

-Article 9 Mandatory Representation
+Article 9 Mandatory representation

-Representation is mandatory, when the part is blind, deaf, mute, analphabet, not knowledgeable in the Portuguese or Creole language or if, for any reason, it is in a position of manifest inferiority.
+Representation is mandatory, when the part is blind, deaf, mute, analphabet, not knowledgeable in the Portuguese or Creole language or, if for any reason, it is in a position of manifest inferiority.

-CHAPTER III MEDIATION

-SECTION I PRE-MEDIATION
+CHAPTER III OF MEDIATION SECTION I PRE-MEDIATION

-Article 10 Introducing the Case to Mediation
+Article 10 Introducing the case to mediation

-- 1 A case may be introduced to Mediation verbally or in writing. - 2 When done in writing, the part presents a mediation request with the most complete identification possible of the parts and a summary description of the conflict, adding the documents considered useful for the resolution of the conflict. - 3 Whenever mediation is solicited for the resolution of a conflict, the mediation center coordinator verifies from the outset if the issue presented is applicable to mediation as well as its origin. - 4 If there is any reason that excludes the conflict from the scope of mediation, the fact and the reasons are immediately communicated to mediation requestor.
+1 - A case may be introduced to Mediation verbally or in writing.

+2 - When done in writing, the part presents a mediation request with the most complete identification possible of the parts and a summary description of the conflict, adding the documents considered useful for the resolution of the conflict.

+3 - Whenever mediation is solicited for the resolution of a conflict, the mediation center coordinator verifies from the outset if the issue presented is applicable to mediation as well as its origin.

+4 - If there is any reason that excludes the conflict from the scope of mediation, the fact and the reasons are immediately communicated to mediation requestor.

-Article 11 Notification of the Request to the Other Part
+Notification of the request to the other part